hypherionmc/hypheriondocs/Simple Discord Link/bot-commands.md

 ## Other Commands

+### help
+The command is `prefix`help. `prefix` will be what you configured in the config.
+The default is `~`

+This command returns a list of commands available on the bot

 ### list
 The command is `prefix`list. `prefix` will be what you configured in the config.
 The default is `~`

 This command returns a list of online players on the server

+### link
+The command is `prefix`link. `prefix` will be what you configured in the config.
+The default is `~`

+This command allows players to link their Minecraft profile to their Discord Profile.
+NOTE: The bot needs MANAGE NICKNAMES permissions for this.

+### linkedacc
+The command is `prefix`linkedacc. `prefix` will be what you configured in the config.
+The default is `~`

+This command allows admins to view a list of linked Minecraft and Discord accounts

+### status
+The command is `prefix`status. `prefix` will be what you configured in the config.
+The default is `~`

+This command displays the status of the server.
+Only admins and members with KICK_MEMBERS can use this command

+### stop
+The command is `prefix`stop. `prefix` will be what you configured in the config.
+The default is `~`

+This command allows you to stop the server.
+Only admins and members with KICK_MEMBERS can use this command